astronomer/docs/learn/airflow-weaviate.md

           - airflow
     ```

-4. To create an [Airflow connection](connections.md) to Weaviate, add the following environment variable to your `.env` file.
+4. To create an [Airflow connection](connections.md) to the local Weaviate instance, add the following environment variable to your `.env` file.
 You only need to provide an `X-OpenAI-Api-Key` if you plan on using the OpenAI API for vectorization.

     ```text
     AIRFLOW_CONN_WEAVIATE_DEFAULT='{